 How is Lovable different from Wix or Squarespace?

 Wix and Squarespace assemble pages from templates.
-Lovable generates real, custom web applications from a description, with more flexibility and a real codebase underneath that a developer can extend.
+Lovable generates real, custom web applications from a description, with a real React codebase underneath that a developer can extend.
+The output is software, not a styled page.

 Can Lovable pages be optimized for AI search and GEO?